 16. Rejects all attempts to introduce unilateral coercive measures and the increasing trend in this direction, including through the enactment of laws with extraterritorial application that are not in conformity with international law, and urges States Members of the United Nations to take fully into account the negative impact of those measures, including through the enactment and extraterritorial application of national laws that are not in conformity with international law in their task concerning the implementation of the right to development;

 17. Requests States to refrain from drawing up illegal and unilateral lists, such as the list of States that allegedly sponsor terrorism, which constitutes an additional unilateral coercive measure and violates fundamental principles of international law, including the principle of the sovereign equality of States, the prohibition of intervention in the internal affairs of States and the principle of peaceful settlement of international disputes;

+17-b.
+Requests all State to take all measures including legislative, administrative, and judicial to ensure in accordance with the obligations under international law that businesses and other private actors acting under their jurisdiction and control do not violate human rights including extraterritorially in the course of implementation, complying or over-complying with unilateral coercive measures.

 18. Recognizes that the Declaration of Principles adopted at the first phase of the World Summit on the Information Society, held in Geneva in December 2003, strongly urged States to avoid and refrain from any unilateral measure in building the information society;